 - the MIT Physics Social Media accounts:

-- the Physics Course Sites: working in conjunction with Course Manager, Denise Wahkor
+- the Physics Course Sites: working in conjunction with Course Manager, Emma Burns

 - the Physics Student Database

-Kimeee lives in Boston with her wife Jill, roommate Sawyer, cats Pickles and Trouble, and dog Nugget, who often appears in our APO office, under her desk.
-She’s a true crime nut and loves watching horror movies.
-In her spare time, she’s been slowly teaching herself how to play piano.
-Otherwise, she’s kept busy walking Nugget, playing flag football, and going on spontaneous road trips for ice cream or other yummy food.
+Kim lives in Boston with their wife, Jill, cats (Trouble and Cricket), and dog (Nugget), who often appears in our APO office.
+They are a true crime nut and loves watching movies.
+Otherwise, they keep busy walking Nugget, playing flag football, and going on spontaneous road trips for ice cream or other yummy food.

 Pets of Academic Programs